cammls/React_CrytpoSearch/README.md

 ## How to submit

+1. Clone this repo locally
+2. Make your changes that solve the task
-- Create a merge request in this repo with your changes
+3. Create a merge request in this repo with your changes
+4. Email us to setup a call to discuss your solution